collective/collective.elasticsearch/README.md

 ### Requirements

 There are a couple things that need to be done manually if you want redis queue support.
-First everything described above needs to done as well.

 1. Install redis extra from collective.elasticsearch